Menu

 French Fast Food

-Even fast food is different in France.
-McDonald’s in France serves beer and traditional French dishes such as a Croque Monsieur—a traditional French ham and cheese sandwich, which appears on the menu as a Croque MacDo (“MacDo” is the French nickname for the ubiquitous fast-food restaurant).
+◀ Even fast food is different in France.
+McDonald’s in France serves beer and traditional French dishes such as a Croque monsieur—a traditional French ham and cheese sandwich, which appears on the menu as a Croque MacDo (“MacDo” is the French nickname for the ubiquitous fast-food restaurant).
 Prices at French McDonald’s restaurants are typically double those in the United States, because most of the ingredients are locally sourced.

 Bread and Baguettes

-Bread is also an important part of French cuisine, particularly the baguette, a long, thin loaf of bread.
+Bread is an important part of French cuisine, particularly the baguette, a long, thin loaf of bread.
 Approximately 10 billion baguettes are consumed by the French each year, and the country is said to produce some 16 million a day.
 There are strict standards for the manufacture of baguettes; it is illegal to call a bread product a baguette unless it contains only four ingredients: flour, water, salt, and yeast.
 Each loaf must weigh exactly 250 grams and there can be no preservatives.

 UNESCO stated that the loaves, "require specific knowledge and techniques," adding that "they also generate modes of consumption and social practices that differentiate them from other types of bread, such as daily visits to bakeries to purchase the loaves and specific display racks to match their long shape.
 Their crisp crust and chewy texture result in a specific sensory experience.
 The baguette is consumed in many contexts, including during family meals, in restaurants, and in work and school cafeterias."